Maryam-A05/Stats220/README.md

 # Stats220

-# Heading Level 1 This is my repo for STATS 220.
+# This is my repo for STATS 220.

-## Heading level 2 little about me:
+## Little about me:

 1. I am undertaking a degree in **bioloigcal science** in hopes of either
    - *continuing in my postgraduates degree*